We are social sector storytellers, strategists, and data experts

 We emphasize that storytelling is a phenomena with multicultural and multilingual roots.
 As such, there are multitudinous narrative traditions, none more valid than any other.
 As we collaboratively support partner organizations in their storytelling, we will encourage partners to explore and embrace narrative and linguistic traditions that resonate with the communities they serve.
 We also encourage partners to include communities in collective authorship of stories.

 We believe that authors own their stories.
 We seek to attribute authorship of stories, and encourage partner orgs to do the same.
-Our contractors retain IP to original artwork and stories, or license them under Creative Commons.
+For original artwork and stories commissioned by Little Tiger, our contractors retain IP or license them under Creative Commons.

 We commit to not advancing false narratives about work that causes clear societal harm.